Saturday, June 01, 2024

 Historical timeline

-• 1914: Launched in Hammelwarden yard and registered in Brake, Germany as "Anny" to owner Diedrich Hasseldieck.
+• 1914: Launched in Hammelwarden yard and registered in Brake, Germany as "Anny" to owner Diedrich Hasseldreck.
 On 1st voyage confiscated in Russia and registered in St. Petersburg during WWI as "Briz", then used for Russian naval cadet training (or housing?) ship;

 • 1922: Registered in Leningrad, USSR as "Briz";